 GradCertTh LEVEL 7

 LEVEL CREDITS

-5 Max 15 credits
+5 M 45 dit-

-6
+6 Max 15 credits

 7 Min 45 credits

 Must include 45 credits at level 7 or higher from the Theology curriculum.

 TOTAL CREDITS REQUIRED 60

-These are the same as for the Graduate Diploma in Theology on page 26.
+These are the same as for the Graduate Diploma in Theology on page 20.